drpeppershaker/ESP32_keypad/3D_files/readme.md

 - ESP32\_keypad\_tall\_bottom.stl - Taller version which should allow a _bit_ more rooom for wires/soldering
 - ESP32\_Macropad\_top.stl - Top where you mount the key switches.
 There are groves on the bottom to help with wiring the common GND wire.

+NOTE: You can absolutely use the LED version without LEDs inside of it.

 ## Attributions